ng-Classic/ng-classic/aio/content/guide/upgrade.md

 </div>

-When you are using a downgraded Angular Classiccomponent from an AngularJS template, the need may arise to *transclude* some content into it.
+When you are using a downgraded Angular Classic component from an AngularJS template, the need may arise to *transclude* some content into it.
 This is also possible.
 While there is no such thing as transclusion in Angular, there is a very similar concept called *content projection*.
 `upgrade/static` is able to make these two features interoperate.

-Angular Classiccomponents that support content projection make use of an `<ng-content>` tag within them.
+Angular Classic components that support content projection make use of an `<ng-content>` tag within them.
 Here is an example of such a component:

 <code-example header="hero-detail.component.ts" path="upgrade-module/src/app/ajs-to-a-projection/hero-detail.component.ts"></code-example>